jacob-jarick/namefix/README.md

 I do consider doing a rebuild in csharp but imho perl is still very much the king of regex.

+build out test units to avoid regression, I previously did this manually with a set of files each with common problems addresses by 1 or more of the features, time to try and automate this.

 ---

 # Getting Started